Summary

 § 1385.
 Use of Army, Navy, Marine Corps, Air Force, and Space Force as posse comitatus

-Whoever, except in cases and under circumstances expressly authorized by the Constitution or Act of Congress, willfully uses any part of the Army, the Navy, the Marine Corps, the Air Force, or the Space Force as a posse comitatus or otherwise to execute the laws shall be fined under this title or imprisoned not more than two years, or both.Per Black's Law Dictionary (11th ed.
-2019), "posse comitatus" is defined as "[a] group of citizens who are called together to help the sheriff keep the peace or conduct rescue operations. - Often shortened to posse."
+Whoever, except in cases and under circumstances expressly authorized by the Constitution or Act of Congress, willfully uses any part of the Army, the Navy, the Marine Corps, the Air Force, or the Space Force as a posse comitatus or

 As can be seen, the plain language of the PCA imposes criminal penalties on a military violator.
-It appears, however, that no one has been so prosecuted and that federal courts do not apply the exclusionary rule for PCA violations.
+It appears, however, that no one has been so prosecuted and that federal courts do not. apply the exclusionary rule for PCA violations.
 United States v.
 Eleuterio, Case No. 3:21-cr-0001, 2024 WL 1620383, *1, at *3 (D.V.I.
 April 15, 2024) ("In particular, federal courts have overwhelmingly refused to impose the extraordinary remedy of the exclusionary rule for a violation of the PCA.").

-Under Hawai'i law, however, evidence obtained in violation of the PCA and "then proferred in criminal proceedings against [a defendant] must be suppressed under the authority of this court's supervisory powers in the administration of criminal justice in the courts of our state."
-Pattioay, 78 Hawai'i at 469, 896 P.2d at 925.
+[12] Under Hawai‘i law, however, evidence obtained in violation of the PCA and "then preferred in criminal proceedings against [a defendant] must be suppressed under the authority of this court’s supervisory powers in the administration of criminal justice in the courts of our state."
+Pattioay, 78 Hawai‘i at 469, 896 P.2d at 925.
 Thus, evidence not shown to have been of such a manner consistent with a military function or purpose under the PCA is not admissible.
-78 Hawai'i at 470, 896 P.2d at 926.
+78 Hawai‘i at 470, 896 P.2d at 926.

 Also relevant is Brune v.
 Administrative Director of Courts, 110 Hawai‘i 172, 130 P.3d 1037 (2006), in which a Navy lieutenant petitioned for judicial review of the administrative revocation of his driver’s license, after his arrest on a Naval reservation by a Navy civilian police officer.
 We stated: